Resident Evil: The Umbrella Chronicles: Plot

-The game then proceeds to retell the events of the first Resident Evil.
+The game then retells the events of the first Resident Evil.
 The scenario follows Chris Redfield and Jill Valentine, as opposed to the actual Resident Evil game, which features the two splitting up.
 Redfield and Valentine are forced to battle their way through a mansion full of undead residents before stumbling upon a secret Umbrella Corporation research facility in the mansion's basement.
 The two then discover the facility's most powerful creation, a Tyrant, and destroy it.
 The scenario features two different sub-chapters, which reveal Chambers' action between Resident Evil Zero and Resident Evil, as well as Wesker's reanimation and escape after his apparent death.

 The next scenario visits Raccoon City during the events of Resident Evil 3: Nemesis.
-Valentine returns to the game, and is paired with mercenary Carlos Oliveira, as they attempt to survive an outbreak of the T-virus.
+Valentine returns to the city, and is paired with mercenary Carlos Oliveira, as they attempt to survive an outbreak of the T-virus.
 After defeating several undead citizens, Valentine and Oliveira encounter Nemesis, an upgraded Tyrant, sent to kill Valentine.
 They defeat Nemesis and escape Raccoon City before it is destroyed by the United States government in a desperate contingency measure.
-The scenario also features two sub-chapters, detailing Ada Wong and Hunk's background roles during the main scenario's events.
+The scenario also features two sub-chapters, detailing how Ada Wong survived the events of Resident Evil 2 and Hunk's background role during the main scenario's events.

-The game's final scenario is composed of new material, which trails Redfield and Valentine as they and other armed anti-bioweapon activists investigate the Umbrella Corporation's final stronghold in Russia.
-Despite their force sustaining heavy casualties, Redfield and Valentine enter the facility's inner sanctum, only to encounter and destroy the Umbrella Corporation's latest creation, the T-ALOS project.
-The game's final sub-chapter features Wesker infiltrating the facility in an attempt to recover the Umbrella Corporation's most important files.
+The final scenario is composed of new material, which trails Redfield and Valentine as they and other armed anti-bioweapon activists investigate an Umbrella Corporation stronghold in Russia.
+Despite their force sustaining heavy casualties, Redfield and Valentine enter the facility's inner sanctum, and encounter and destroy the Umbrella Corporation's latest creation, the T-ALOS project.
+The game's final sub-chapter features Wesker infiltrating the facility and recovering the Umbrella Corporation's most important files.
 He is confronted by his long-time nemesis, Sergei Vladimir, whom he defeats.
-The game's credits reveal that the Umbrella Corporation's secrets have finally been exposed.
+The Umbrella Corporation's secrets are finally exposed.
 As a result, the U.S. government succeeds in its legal action against Umbrella's top officials.